-Meets Vehicle Volume Target: No Meets Vehicle Speed Target: No
+Meets Vehicle Volume Target: No Meets Vehicle Speed Target: No between Lake Street and Cabrillo Street

 "20th Street traffic safety has greatly improved (speeds are WAY down).
 It used to be a scary street.
 Now I love seeing others biking, walking and jogging down the street...
 Perhaps the best change has been the ease for walking down 20th to Valencia for to go dinners and some shopping.
 I never went before due to the difficulty parking.
 Now it's no problem to walk down to pick up lunch!"